SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## In Progress...
 * All basic functionality Code Competition tab (All button should do something)
-* Spectator tab lifting order
+* Info panels control & spectator
+* Rack heights need to be visable on the LifterInfoControl

 ## Highest
-* Info panels control & spectator
+* Select next lifter
+* Undo lift
+* Retry lift
+* SuggestedWeights
+* Timer
 * Visual Weights in info panels

-* Clicking in datagrid needs to change the selected lifter
-* Rack heights need to be visable on the LifterInfoControl
+## High
 * lifting order begin at 0 should begin at 1?

-## High
 * Add button for exporting competitaion results inresults tab
 * Exporting GL points decimal amount should be lowered to 2
 * Warning when sending to comp if comp is loaded